 If you answered yes to the above questions, you may have the right to take legal action against Janssen Pharmaceuticals, the subsidiary of Johnson & Johnson that manufactures and markets Invokana.
 However, where do you even begin when it comes to taking action against one of the largest pharmaceutical giants?

-You should know that the dangerous drug lawyers of the office of Stewart J. Guss, Attorney at Law, are ready to help.
+You should know that the dangerous drug lawyers of the office of Stewart J. Guss, Injury Accident Lawyers, are ready to help.
 You should also know that you are not alone and hundreds—if not thousands—of people have suffered similar injuries from taking a drug that was supposed to HELP them, NOT hurt them.
 Because of the number of plaintiffs bringing claims related to Invokana, the legal process is significantly different and more complex than a traditional personal injury claim.
 You need the right law firm on your side to ensure you receive full compensation for the unnecessary injuries to you.

-Do NOT hesitate to contact the legal team of Stewart Guss to schedule your free consultation.
+Do NOT hesitate to contact Stewart J. Guss, Injury Accident Lawyers to schedule your free consultation.
 We can evaluate your rights under the law.
 You never pay a DIME unless we are successful in settling your claim.
 We understand how to represent clients in complicated claims involving dangerous pharmaceuticals and greedy Big Pharma corporations.
-Call us today at 800-898-4877 or !
+Call us today at 800-898-4877 or click HERE to send us a question or get more information!

 Invokana and Resulting Injuries